scrapy/scrapy/docs/topics/addons.rst

     This method is called immediately before :meth:`update_settings`, and should be used to enable and configure other *add-ons* only.

-    When using this callback, be aware that there is no guarantee in which order the :meth:`update_addons` callbacks of enabled add-ons will be called.
     Add-ons that are added to the :class:`~scrapy.addons.AddonManager` during this callback will also have their :meth:`update_addons` method called.

     :param config: Configuration of this add-on